stuart-thomas-zoopla/dell-ipmi-fan-control/README.md

 You will recieve a couple of prompts to provide values.

 #### System Type
-Currently supported are R610 and R710.
-There are some configurations in place for R720 but these are experimental and not recommended for use.
-Leaving the system type blank will allow you to provide your own values instead of my defaults.
+Currently supported are R610, R710, and R720.
+Othe systems, including non-Dell systems that support IPMI will likely work.
+To test with those system leave the system type blank and you will prompted you to provide your own values instead of using the defaults.

 #### Fan speed and Temperature values
 If you don't enter a recognised system type, or leave it blank, you will be prompted to provide values for: